ajleeson/research_blog/_posts/2024-08-26-2layer-vol-and-DO.md

 - Start writing again!
 - Continue analyzing budgets.
 What makes hypoxic inlets different than oxygenated inlets??
 - Investigate sensitivity to depth?
-    - I could by remaking volume budgets, which would take less time than the DO budgets.
+    - I could start by remaking volume budgets, which would take less time than the DO budgets.
     - Look at TEF interface depth compared to salinity profile over time at all 5 inlets
 - Extend prior scatter plot analysis through 2019 (dots are average of 2014-2019, and error bars to indicate standard deviation)